-No new mitigation is required with respect to land use and zoning as compared to the 2013 SEIS.
+It is the Applicant's opinion that no new mitigation is required with respect to land use and zoning as compared to the 2013 SEIS.

-In order to mitigate the demolition of the mill building, and to help preserve some of the legacy of the Brandreth Pill Factory, the Applicant commissioned digital format, high-resolution photography of all of the buildings on the Site prior to their removal.
+In order to mitigate the demolition of the mill building, and to help preserve some of the legacy of the Brandreth Pill Factory, the Applicant commissioned digital format, high-resolution photography of all of the buildings on the Site prior to their removal (see FSEIS Appendix 5.17).
 The photographs (a disc with high-resolution images and 4" x 6" prints) would be provided to the Ossining Historical Society.
+The photographs will also be submitted to SHPO so that the record of the 1979 National Register Nomination form can be augmented.
+This is discussed further in FSEIS Response 2.9.1.

 The Applicant is also proposing as part of the Project to build a Brandreth Pill Factory Open Air Pavilion on the Project Site.
 It would be located southwest of the proposed residential building, on the Hudson River side of North Water Street so that it can be readily accessed from the new proposed sidewalk.
 The Pavilion is not proposed as mitigation, nor is it offered in exchange for a density bonus.
-In the Applicant's opinion, the Pavilion would be a tribute to the Pill Factory, and serve as an inviting waterfront destination for the general public to enjoy and learn about the Site's history.
+In the Applicant's opinion, the Pavilion would be a structural resource recognizing the Pill Factory, and serve as an inviting waterfront destination for the general public to enjoy and learn about the Site's history.

 The proposed Pavilion would be available and accessible to the public.
-It is conceived as an open air display structure that would include information, images, materials and artifacts from the Site and the Ossining waterfront, and incorporate architectural elements of the buildings once existing on the Site.
-Its design includes heavy brick masonry, gable roof, sweeping canopy, exaggerated overhangs, brackets, lintels and articulation, all of which are reminiscent of and directly inspired by the architecture of this site and others in the region.
-The Applicant would preserve and adaptively re-use elements from the existing office building to the extent reasonably practicable, potentially including salvageable original bricks for display as described in the updated Structural Assessment by DeNardis Engineering (dated June 15, 2018) found in Appendix 5.1.A rendering of the Pavilion is included in this FSEIS at the end of this Chapter.
+It is conceived by the Applicant as an open air display structure that would include information, images, materials and artifacts from the Site and the Ossining waterfront, and incorporate architectural elements of the buildings once existing on the Site.
+Its design includes heavy brick masonry, gable roof, sweeping canopy, exaggerated overhangs, brackets, lintels and articulation, all of which, the Applicant maintains, are reminiscent of and directly inspired by the architecture of this site and others in the region.
+The Applicant would preserve and adaptively re-use elements from the existing office building to the extent reasonably practicable, potentially including salvageable original bricks for display as described in the updated Structural Assessment by DeNardis Engineering (dated June 15, 2018) found in Appendix 5.1.
+A rendering of the Pavilion is included in this FSEIS at the end of this Chapter.
 While it is currently shown to be constructed on the Project Site, the Applicant would consider relocating it potentially to the Village's Lot 6 upon the Village's request.